varnerlab/CHEME-1800-Computing-Book/_build/html/_sources/unit-1-basics/data-file-io.md

 d = readtomlfile(path_to_toml_file);
 ```

-#### Additional resources
-* The [TOML specification](https://toml.io/en/) describes the format and the different types of data that can be stored in a TOML file.

 ### JSON files
-[JavaScript Object Notation (JSON)](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON) is a lightweight, text-based, language-independent data interchange format that is easy for humans to read and write, and easy for machines to parse and generate.
-JSON is based on a subset of the JavaScript programming language, and is used to represent simple data structures and associative arrays.
+[JavaScript Object Notation (JSON)](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON) is a lightweight, text-based, language-independent data interchange format that is easy for humans to read and write and easy for machines to parse and generate.
+JSON is based on a subset of the [JavaScript programming language](https://en.wikipedia.org/wiki/JavaScript) and is used to represent simple data structures and associative arrays.

 JSON is composed of two data structures: